raspberrypilearning/coder-html-css-lessons/Lesson-2/student-instructions-2.md

 1. At the top left of the screen you should see a green box with a plus sign.
 Click the **plus** to start creating a new app.

 2. Give it a name and pick a color.
-You are going to make a webpage containing a recipe so give it a name to reflect it's contents like "The Perfect Victoria Sponge - by Miss Philbin".
+You are going to make a webpage containing a review so give it a name to reflect it's contents like "My favourite item - by Miss Philbin".

 3. Once you’ve got a name and color, press **Create**.
 You should go straight into editing your new project.

+4. When you create a new webpage you start in the "Code View" of Coder.
+The building blocks that will make up your website.
+Click on the icon in the top right hand corner that looks like an eye.
+This will show you a preview of what your webpage will look like.